This page will give you an overview of Monte Carlo Simulations (MCS) and how they are applied in Lighthouse.

 W1 --> |Belongs to| F1(Feature)

-Lighthouse is only aware about Work Items if they are linked to a project.
-If your team is working on 5 Features, but only 3 of them are linked to Projects in Lighthouse, the other 2 Features and all the work items that belong to them will be ignored, and the forecast assumes you will only work on the 3 Features that are known.
-It is therefore important to make sure you have all the Features that are relevant to you covered within a Lighthouse Project.
+Lighthouse is only aware about Work Items if they are linked to a portfolio.
+If your team is working on 5 Features, but only 3 of them are linked to Portfolios in Lighthouse, the other 2 Features and all the work items that belong to them will be ignored, and the forecast assumes you will only work on the 3 Features that are known.
+It is therefore important to make sure you have all the Features that are relevant to you covered within a Lighthouse Portfolio.

 %%{init: {'theme': 'neutral'}}%%